bccp/abopt/README.rst

 This is the second iteration of the design.
 The current main interface is in `abopt.abopt2`.

+The main difference between abopt and scipy's algorithm is that the inner product and linear operators are supplied via a ``vectorspace`` object.
+The reason for this is because on a distributed problem the inner product must do a global reduction.

+Things have been put together in more or less of a haste.
 I have a feeling we may need to move to abopt3 at some point; the current way of dealing with meta-parameters (e.g. trust region radius) is mutable and thus awkward.
 But maybe there is no way around it.